jeremyfelt/webconference-2014/talk.md

 * Many small enhancements will go unnoticed by many people.
 * Large features will be broken down into smaller pieces that can be tested individually before being combined as part of a major effort.
-* Bugs introduced into the system will have smaller effects.
+* Bugs introduced into the system will have smaller effects because they'll be found and resolved quicker in a release cycle.

 ## Workflow...
 Getting from Development to Production